kstenerud/compact-time/compact-time-specification.md

 | ------- | ------------ | ------------------ |
 | `Zero`  | `Z`          | Alias to `Etc/UTC` |
 | `Local` | `L`          | "Local" time zone, meaning that the accompanying time value is to be interpreted as if in the time zone of the observer. |

+### Comparison of Forms

+There are benefits and drawbacks to consider when choosing which form to use for time zones.

+#### Latitude-Longitude

+  - Smaller size.
+  - Impervious to the effects of changing names or boundaries over time.

+#### Area-Location

+  - More widely implemented.
+  - Less complex decoding procedure.
+  - Humans decodable without a database.